Tim Lawless - CoreLogic

 Tim Lawless: Thanks very much, it's a pleasure to be part of the program.
 So, the focus of my session today is around housing markets.
 I know, as you mentioned, there is a lot of focus on housing markets at the moment, not only because we see more than half of household, Australian household wealth directed towards housing assets, but also because housing does provide a real multiplier to the Australian economy.
 So when housing markets are very strong, you generally find there's a lot of credit activity, there's a lot of payments in terms of stamp duty to governments, consumers are spending more on household appliances and white goods and so forth, but the downside effect also comes through when housing markets are weak, we see less of that sort of consumption activity.
 So I wanted to focus a bit more on the long-term trends, mostly because we are focusing here on retirement, and retirement savings and wealth.
 The housing asset, of course, is a big part of that.

-So the long-term trends, arguably much more important than what’s happening at the moment, but equally we are moving through some disruption in housing markets as we navigate the COVID disruption and uncertainty.
-So I’ll touch on where housing markets have been over the past six months, and then we’ll finish off with some anecdotes on where I think the market may be going from here.
-So, let’s look at the marketplace over the past 20 or so years.
+So the long-term trends, arguably much more important than what's happening at the moment, but equally we are moving through some disruption in housing markets as we navigate the COVID disruption and uncertainty.
+So I'll touch on where housing markets have been over the past six months, and then we'll finish off with some anecdotes on where I think the market may be going from here.
+So, let's look at the marketplace over the past 20 or so years.
 You can see from the graphs, the market is extremely cyclical.
-We don’t see value as always rising, there’s plenty of examples where values have fallen across each of the ____ for example, those have been falling consistently since the middle of 2014, and were only just starting to rise prior to COVID-19 becoming a ____.
-You look at a market like Sydney or Melbourne where the past decade has certainly been very strong in both of those markets, but prior to 2009, particularly in Sydney’s case, the market was actually quite weak after 2004.
+We don't see value as always rising, there's plenty of examples where values have fallen across each of the big cities.
+You look at a market like Sydney or Melbourne where the past decade has certainly been very strong in both of those markets, but prior to 2009, particularly in Sydney's case, the market was actually quite weak after 2004.

 And you can go down through the list to look at somewhere like Perth, the fourth largest capital city, but it has the lowest median house value now.
 You only have to go back to, say, 2006 and Perth actually had the highest median house value.
 So it really highlights how values have changed over time.
 And if you look at that in aggregate over the past 20 years, you can see that every capital city has generally seen an annual rate of growth, typically around the 4% to 5% in annual terms over the past 20 years.
 So the benefit of time absolutely helps to smooth out some of that cyclicality of the ups and downs of the market.
 But you can look at some areas, Perth and Darwin are the best examples, where the annual rate of growth has been much lower than that.
 If we looked at the first part of this two-decade period, Perth and Darwin would have been around the top of the list for annual growth.
 But over the past 10 years, considering values have been down since 2014, those markets have been much weaker over the second part of this 20-year period.
 But in dollar terms...